 - Apply with a clean plant spray bottle.

-- Ekoneem oil deteriorates in water after 24 hours therefore only make up the amount needed for each application.
+Note: Ekoneem oil deteriorates in water after 24 hours therefore only make the amount needed for each application.

 Detox the House

-If you’ve never detoxed your house before essentially it’s about having a big old clean up, then keeping on top of it.
+If you’ve never detoxed your house before essentially it’s about having a big old clean-up, and then keeping on top of it.

-- The Dog’s Den – Make sure your dog has a calm bit of space to call their own.
+- The Dog’s Den – Make sure your dog has a calm bit of space to call its own.